jaredzhenderson/jaredzhenderson.github.io/index.md

-I am fourth-year graduate student at the [University of Connecticut](https://philosophy.uconn.edu) and a member of the [Logic Group.](https://logic.uconn.edu) In Fall 2018, I'll be joining the [University of Connecticut Humanities Institute](https://humanities.uconn.edu/) as a research assistant.
+I am fourth-year graduate student at the [University of Connecticut](https://philosophy.uconn.edu) and a member of the [Logic Group.](https://logic.uconn.edu) I also work at [University of Connecticut Humanities Institute](https://humanities.uconn.edu/) as a research assistant.

 The majority of my research lies at the intersections of philosophical logic, philosophy of language, and metaphysics.
 More precisely, my research falls into three main categories: